The Goldman Sachs Group Increases Agios Pharmaceuticals (NASDAQ:AGIO) Price Target to $33.00

-Agios Pharmaceuticals (NASDAQ:AGIO – Get Free Report) had its price target hoisted by equities researchers at The Goldman Sachs Group from $29.00 to $33.00 in a report released on Friday, Benzinga reports.
-The brokerage presently has a “neutral” rating on the biopharmaceutical company’s stock.
-The Goldman Sachs Group’s price target indicates a potential downside of 4.29% from the stock’s previous close.
+Agios Pharmaceuticals (NASDAQ:AGIO – Free Report) had its target price raised by The Goldman Sachs Group from $29.00 to $33.00 in a report issued on Friday morning, Benzinga reports.
+The firm currently has a neutral rating on the biopharmaceutical company’s stock.

-A number of other equities analysts have also recently issued reports on AGIO.
-Cantor Fitzgerald restated an “overweight” rating on shares of Agios Pharmaceuticals in a research report on Tuesday, April 9th.
-JPMorgan Chase & Co. decreased their price objective on shares of Agios Pharmaceuticals from $31.00 to $30.00 and set a “neutral” rating for the company in a research report on Friday, February 23rd.
-Finally, Royal Bank of Canada dropped their price target on Agios Pharmaceuticals from $43.00 to $42.00 and set an “outperform” rating on the stock in a research report on Friday, February 16th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Agios Pharmaceuticals presently has a consensus rating of “Hold” and a consensus price target of $34.75.
+Several other research analysts have also commented on AGIO.
+JPMorgan Chase & Co. reduced their price target on Agios Pharmaceuticals from $31.00 to $30.00 and set a neutral rating for the company in a research report on Friday, February 23rd.
+Royal Bank of Canada dropped their target price on Agios Pharmaceuticals from $43.00 to $42.00 and set an outperform rating on the stock in a research note on Friday, February 16th.
+Finally, Cantor Fitzgerald reiterated an overweight rating on shares of Agios Pharmaceuticals in a research note on Tuesday, April 9th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $34.75.

 Agios Pharmaceuticals Stock Performance

-Agios Pharmaceuticals (NASDAQ:AGIO – Get Free Report) last released its quarterly earnings data on Thursday, May 2nd.
-The biopharmaceutical company reported ($1.45) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.64) by $0.19.
-The business had revenue of $8.19 million during the quarter, compared to analysts’ expectations of $8.37 million.
-Agios Pharmaceuticals had a negative net margin of 1,312.64% and a negative return on equity of 38.08%.
-The company’s revenue for the quarter was up 46.0% on a year-over-year basis.
-During the same period in the previous year, the company earned ($1.47) EPS.
-On average, sell-side analysts expect that Agios Pharmaceuticals will post -5.29 earnings per share for the current fiscal year.
+Agios Pharmaceuticals (NASDAQ:AGIO – Get Free Report) last released its quarterly earnings results on Thursday, May 2nd.
+The biopharmaceutical company reported ($1.45) EPS for the quarter, topping the consensus estimate of ($1.64) by $0.19.
+The firm had revenue of $8.19 million during the quarter, compared to analyst estimates of $8.37 million.
+Agios Pharmaceuticals had a negative return on equity of 39.74% and a negative net margin of 1,199.26%.
+The business’s revenue for the quarter was up 46.0% compared to the same quarter last year.
+During the same period in the previous year, the company posted ($1.47) EPS.
+As a group, equities analysts anticipate that Agios Pharmaceuticals will post -5.29 earnings per share for the current fiscal year.

-Hedge funds have recently made changes to their positions in the company.
-Nordea Investment Management AB lifted its stake in Agios Pharmaceuticals by 13.0% in the first quarter.
-Nordea Investment Management AB now owns 266,588 shares of the biopharmaceutical company’s stock valued at $7,824,000 after buying an additional 30,764 shares during the period.
-Oak Ridge Investments LLC purchased a new position in shares of Agios Pharmaceuticals in the first quarter worth about $1,171,000.
+A number of hedge funds have recently made changes to their positions in the company.
 Mirae Asset Global Investments Co.
-Ltd. boosted its position in shares of Agios Pharmaceuticals by 0.8% in the first quarter.
+Ltd. raised its holdings in shares of Agios Pharmaceuticals by 0.8% during the first quarter.
 Mirae Asset Global Investments Co.
-Ltd. now owns 39,248 shares of the biopharmaceutical company’s stock valued at $1,148,000 after acquiring an additional 314 shares during the period.
+Ltd. now owns 39,248 shares of the biopharmaceutical company’s stock valued at $1,148,000 after acquiring an additional 314 shares during the last quarter.
 China Universal Asset Management Co.
-Ltd. increased its position in shares of Agios Pharmaceuticals by 66.6% in the first quarter.
+Ltd. grew its position in Agios Pharmaceuticals by 96.0% in the third quarter.
 China Universal Asset Management Co.
-Ltd. now owns 10,780 shares of the biopharmaceutical company’s stock worth $315,000 after purchasing an additional 4,311 shares during the last quarter.
-Finally, Assenagon Asset Management S.A. grew its position in Agios Pharmaceuticals by 800.5% during the first quarter.
-Assenagon Asset Management S.A. now owns 454,801 shares of the biopharmaceutical company’s stock valued at $13,298,000 after acquiring an additional 404,297 shares during the last quarter.
+Ltd. now owns 1,429 shares of the biopharmaceutical company’s stock worth $35,000 after acquiring an additional 700 shares during the period.
+Teacher Retirement System of Texas grew its position in Agios Pharmaceuticals by 5.3% in the third quarter.
+Teacher Retirement System of Texas now owns 15,770 shares of the biopharmaceutical company’s stock worth $390,000 after acquiring an additional 788 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank grew its position in Agios Pharmaceuticals by 9.0% in the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 11,444 shares of the biopharmaceutical company’s stock worth $255,000 after acquiring an additional 942 shares during the period.
+Finally, Rhumbline Advisers grew its position in Agios Pharmaceuticals by 1.2% in the third quarter.
+Rhumbline Advisers now owns 102,122 shares of the biopharmaceutical company’s stock worth $2,528,000 after acquiring an additional 1,240 shares during the period.

 About Agios Pharmaceuticals